tomsabe/simplifier/README.md

 ![alt text](game.png)

 You can simplify the text using the following keyboard commands (all caps):
-  "L" - move word cursor left
-  "R" - move word cursor right
+  "S" - Split-and-Rephrase (Structural simplification) "L" - Simplify Words (Lexical Simplification)
-  "D" - drop current word
-  "S" - try to simplify current word
+  "D" - Drop current word - only allowed if game deems the result grammatical "K" - Keep current word

-  "B" - try to break up long sentences
-  "Q" - quit game
+Split-and-Rephrase is a sentence splitting operation first outlined by Narayan et al (2017) and later built upon in the work of Zhang et al (2020).
+Our implementation uses a GPT-3 fine-tuned on Zhang's Wiki-BM corpus.
+This operation turned out to be highly effective at lowering simlicity scores while preserving semantics.

+To implement Lexical Simplification, we fine-tuned GPT-3 on a subset of TurkCorpus.
+We think our implementation of Lexical Simplification leaves room for improvement in future iterations.

+We implemented Drop Word on a token-by-token basis, with grammar checking performed by a large language model we trained on the Corpus of Linguistic Acceptability (Warstadt et al, 2019).
+We felt this is a plausible operation to implement at a word level, but we have leared that even the dropping of individual words is significantly dependent on the context of the entire sentence.
+Drop Word could be improved even if just tuples or triples of words are considered at once, or a "Drop Phrase" action were added.
+In general, we have learned word dropping like Split-and-Rephrase and Lexical Simplification, is probably best performed by a large language model in the context of an entire sentence or text.

-The original texts presented by the game are drawn randomly from the 2,000 item validation set of the ASSET Corpus: https://github.com/facebookresearch/asset.
-Any other corpus can easily be used.
+Original texts presented by the game are drawn randomly from the 2,000 item validation set of the ASSET Corpus: https://github.com/facebookresearch/asset (Manchego et al, 2018).
+Other corpora can easily be used.
+The game uses texts from the file gametexts.json.

 Game scores are described in greater detail below.
 The objective is to increase the score as compared to the original text score.
 The final text score minus the original text score is the reward.
 A positive reward should indicate that the text has been simplified while adequately preserving semantics.
 The player is rewarded for simplicity and penalized for semantic drift.